 Where can you find the Eco-score?

 You can find the Eco-score of many private label food products of Boni, Boni Bio, Spar, Graindor and Colruyt Lowest Prices on the price label at Colruyt and Bio-Planet.
 In our other stores, you can easily discover the Eco-score in the Xtra app.
 Scan the bar code of your product by means of the 'Productinfo' option.
-The score can also be found in the MyColruyt and SmartWithFood app, on the Bio-Planet and Colruyt websites and on a lot of packaging.
+The score can also be found in the MyColruyt app, on the Bio-Planet and Colruyt websites and on a lot of packaging.

 Save points with Xtra

 Want to give the environment a helping hand?
 You can make your contribution while shopping.
 By choosing a product with Eco-score A or B in the store, you save points in your Xtra app.
 When you have 100 points you can support an environmental project or follow a sustainable workshop at Colruyt Group Academy.